999krish/Fabric---ESRI/Strategic Partnerships & Wins.md

 ### **🌟 Why This Matters**
 📌 Our **strategic partnerships, mentorships, and industry recognition validate our project’s impact** and show **why our work deserves continued support.**

-📌 **With NASA, USGS, Esri, Microsoft, and USC/UTM backing various aspects of our work, we have a strong foundation to pursue funding, research, and further development.**
+📌 **With USGS, Esri, Microsoft, and USC/UTM backing various aspects of our work, we have a strong foundation to pursue funding, research, and further development.**

 ---